Buzz Group Ltd Privacy Notice

 4. Why do we collect your Personal Data and on what basis?

 We recognise the trust our customers place in us as a service provider.
-It is important to us that we are open about why we collect your data.
-First and foremost, collecting your information is essential for providing you the services and products you want.
-In addition, your data is used to personalise and improve your experience using our services, and to contact you from time to time with important information.
+In return, Buzz Bingo is open about why we collect your data.
+First and foremost, collecting your information is essential for providing you with the services and products you want.
+In addition, your data is used to personalise and improve your experience using our services and to contact you from time to time with important information.
 In some cases, we need to collect and use your information to comply with the law.
-Under data protection laws, we also need to identify a specified lawful basis upon which we are processing your personal information.
-We rely on different bases for different processing activities, as detailed below:

 To make our services available to you as part of our contract

-• to provide gaming and betting services, activities or online content, to provide you with information about them and to deal with your requests and enquiries;
+• To provide gaming and betting services, activities or online content, to provide you with information about them and to deal with your requests and enquiries

-• to process your transactions.
+• To process your transactions

 To personalise your experience

-• to offer a more relevant, tailored service; for instance, we could use your playing history to provide personalised recommendations and products;
+• To offer a more relevant, tailored service; for instance, we could use your playing history to provide personalised recommendations and products

-• If you are signed-in or subscribed to our marketing offers, you will receive a personalised service.
+• If you are signed in or subscribed to our marketing offers, you will receive a personalised service.
 If you don’t want to receive these services you can unsubscribe from marketing offers, or disable personalisation by contacting our help centre or by email at DPO@buzzbingo.com

 To improve our services and products

-• to provide you with the most user-friendly online navigation experience;
+• To provide you with the most user-friendly online navigation experience

-• testing new systems and checking upgrades to existing systems;
+• Testing new systems and checking upgrades to existing systems

-• customer modelling, statistical and trend analysis, with the aim of developing and improving products and services.
+• Customer modelling, statistical and trend analysis, with the aim of developing and improving products and services

 To contact and interact with you

-• Manage promotions and competitions you choose to enter;
+• Manage promotions and competitions you choose to enter

-• Invite you to take part in and manage customer surveys, questionnaires and other market research activities carried out by Buzz Group and by other organisations on our behalf (We carry out market research to improve our services, however, if we contact you about this, you do not have to take part in the activities.
-If you tell us that you do not want us to contact you for market research, we will respect this choice and this will not affect your ability to use our services); and
+• Invite you to take part in and manage customer surveys, questionnaires and other market research activities carried out by Buzz Bingo and by other organisations on our behalf (We carry out market research to improve our services, however, if we contact you about this, you do not have to take part in the activities.
+If you tell us that you do not want us to contact you for market research, we will respect this choice and this will not affect your ability to use our services).

 • Respond to your queries and complaints.